Peruvian Bulldog is the World’s Greatest Skateboarder

 One day in 2015, Luciana was skateboarding with Otto at the park.
 As Otto was skateboarding towards her at full speed, Luciana opened her legs for the dog to race through her.
 Suddenly, Luciana had the idea of staging shows in which Otto skated through the legs of dozens of people.
 Consecutive events were successful, as more fans congregated.

 In October 2015, Otto’s owners threw a party for its third birthday.
 During a TV interview, Robert and Luciana said they had been contacted by the Guinness World Records.
-The World Records authority had learned about Otto, and was interested in setting an attempt for the ‘Longest human tunnel traveled through by a skateboarding dog.’
+Guinness had learned about Otto, and was interested in setting an attempt for the ‘Longest human tunnel traveled through by a skateboarding dog.’

-On November 12, 2015, at Parque de Miraflores, the challenge took place.
-Hours later, the Guinness World Record website announced that Otto had made history.
-They wrote: «The 3-year-old pooch valiantly skated through the legs of 30 humans, who all faced the same direction and stood with their feet apart to allow the talented English Bulldog to pass freely through the human tunnel without being led or touched.»
+On November 12, 2015, at Parque de Miraflores,Β the challenge took place.
+Hours later, the Guinness World Record website announced: “The 3-year-old pooch valiantly skated through the legs of 30 humans, who all faced the same direction and stood with their feet apart to allow the talented English Bulldog to pass freely through the human tunnel without being led or touched.”

 Robert Rickard posted on his Facebook page: “Otto Made It!
 A World Guinness Record for Peru and the World!
 Yeah!!”
 Global news outlets spread the exciting news.

-Sandboarding, surfing, skimboarding, a loyal family member; could one ask for more?
-Otto has taught us that a day without adrenaline, adventure and love is not worth living.𝔖
+Sandboarding, surfing, skim boarding, a loyal family member; could anybody ask for more?
+Otto has taught us that a day without adventure and love is not worth living.𝔖